tonymurray/gutenberg/packages/blocks/README.md

 -   `boolean`: True if a block contains at least one child blocks with inserter support and false otherwise.

+### htmlToBlocks

+Converts HTML directly to blocks.
+Looks for a matching transform for each top-level tag.
+The HTML should be filtered to not have any text between top-level tags and formatted in a way that blocks can handle the HTML.

+_Parameters_

+-   _html_ `string`: HTML to convert.
+-   _handler_ `Function`: The handler calling htmlToBlocks: either rawHandler or pasteHandler.

+_Returns_

+-   `Array`: An array of blocks.

 ### isReusableBlock

 Determines whether or not the given block is a reusable block.
 This is a